Cable & Wire | High quality and excellent service at reasonable prices.

 Introduction: The Role of CPR Testing in Cable Safety

-To address these risks, the EU’s Construction Products Regulation (CPR) establishes unified fire performance standards for cables used in permanent installations.
-The testing process—based on standards like EN 50399, EN 61034, and EN 60754—ensures that every certified cable meets strict requirements for flame spread, smoke production, and acidity.
+In modern buildings, safety depends not only on the external structure but also on the critical infrastructure concealed within the walls.
+In the event of a fire, electrical and communication cables can propagate flames, generate toxic smoke, and release corrosive gases—all of which pose severe threats to human life and sensitive equipment.
+To mitigate these risks, the EU’s Construction Products Regulation (CPR) establishes unified fire performance standards for cables in permanent installations.
+The testing process—anchored by standards such as EN 50399, EN 61034, and EN 60754—ensures that every certified cable meets strict criteria for flame spread, smoke production, and acidity.

 Main Testing Standards Explained

-EN 50399 – Fire Propagation and Heat Release
+1. EN 50399 – Fire Propagation and Heat Release

 Key parameters measured:

-• Flame spread height over time
+• Flame spread height (FS)

-• Smoke production rate (SPR)
+• Smoke Production Rate (SPR)

 EN 50399 – Fire Propagation & Heat Release

-EN 61034 – Smoke Density Measurement
+2. EN 61034 – Smoke Density Measurement

 Result interpretation:

-• High transmittance (>60%) = Low smoke density (s1 classification)
+• High transmittance (>60%) = Low smoke density (s1 classification).

-• Low transmittance (<20%) = High smoke density (s3 classification)
+• Low transmittance (<20%) = High smoke density (s3 classification).

 EN 61034 – Smoke Density Test

-EN 60754 – Acidity and Corrosivity of Gases
+3. EN 60754 – Acidity and Corrosivity of Gases

-EN 60754 consists of two parts:
+The standard consists of two parts:

-• EN 60754-1: Measures halogen acid gas emission.
+• EN 60754-1: Measures the quantity of halogen acid gas emission.

-• EN 60754-2: Measures acidity and conductivity of combustion gases.
+• EN 60754-2: Measures the acidity (pH) and conductivity of combustion gases.

 EN 60754 – Acidity & Corrosivity Test